-- Earn a minimum of 65 semester hours which must include 6 semester hours of 1.
-English Composition, 6 semester hours of literature, 3 semester hours of art or music appreciation, 6 semester hours of mathematics, 6 semester hours of science, 6 semester hours of social science or history, 2 semester hours of physical education and 1 semester hour of orientation. - 2.
-Earn an average of two quality points for each semester hour completed. - Complete the last twelve (12) semester hours at Coahoma Junior College.
-3. - Satisfactorily meet his/her financial obligations at Coahoma Junior College
+- Earn a minimum of 65 semester hours which must include 6 semester hours of English Composition, 6 semester hours of literature, 3 semester hours of art or music appreciation, 6 semester hours of mathematics, 6 semester hours of science, 6 semester hours of social science or history, 2 semester hours of physical education and 1 semester hour of orientation. - Earn an average of two quality points for each semester hour completed. - Complete the last fifteen (15) semester hours at Coahoma Community College. - Satisfactorily meet his/her financial obligations at Coahoma Community College.

-To receive the Associate in Arts or the Associate in Applied Science degree f in a specific area, a student must:
+To receive the Associate in Arts or the Associate in Applied Science degree in a specific area, a student must:

-- 1. Complete the course requirements of the appropriate curriculum outlined in the catalog. - Earn an average of two quality points for each semester hour completed. - Complete the last twelve (12) semester hours at Coahoma Junior College. - Satisfactorily meet his/her financial obligations at Coahoma Junior College
+- Complete the course requirements of the appropriate curriculum outlined in the catalog. - Earn an average of two quality points for each semester hour completed. - Complete the last fifteen (15) semester hours at Coahoma Community College. - Satisfactorily meet his/her financial obligations at Coahoma Community College.